traumst/neon-chat/README.md

 You can check if it is by running `go version` in a terminal.
 If not, you can refer to [official istallation instruction](https://go.dev/doc/install) for you pc/mac/linux.

 There's [tailwind.config.js](./tailwind.config.js) in the root, but it's not in use YET.
 Meaning we don't have custom tailwind definition, only relying on built-in utility classes.
 Technically we can simply make a 3rd party call and get entire tailwindcss.min.js from a CDN.
-And we do that by setting `LOCAL=false` in the `.env` file.
 Still, in the current setup we built tailwind file to produce minimal required css.
 [Compiled css](./static/css/tailwind.css) comes out at roughly 15kb, about 1/20 of the default minified [cdn provided talwindcss.js](https://cdn.tailwindcss.com/3.4.5) wich is around 300k and works exactly the same.

 To actually compile this, you'd need to install tailwind.
 There's plenty of options.
 I recommend downloading the [stadalone tailwind cli](https://tailwindcss.com/blog/standalone-cli) and avoiding npm completely.
 But if you have nodejs installed and feel more comfortable with it, you can [install tailwind via npm](https://tailwindcss.com/docs/installation).
 Note that [run.sh script](./run.sh) specifies path to tailwind executable.
 That line may need to be updated to match your setup.